-WHY GO: Believe it or not, the unusual history of Guilford CT became the impetus for the Getaway Maven’s focus on quirky destinations.
+WHY GO: Believe it or not, the unusual history of Guilford CT became the impetus for the Getaway Maven’s first focus on quirky destinations.
 Although we’ve since segued into Romantic Getaways – we’re still all about the most quirky and offbeat of romantic escapes.

 Offbeat History of Guilford CT

 I was touring Guilford with a town historian, as we turned into the Sachem’s Head section of town.
 I’d assumed that this neighborhood was so named because it juts out into Long Island Sound – and thus, a “headland.”

-Weirdly, the picture-book yellow cottage nestled within Sachem’s Cove, where this bloody episode occurred, was summer home of landscape-design superstar, Frederick Law Olmstead.
+Weirdly, the picture-book yellow cottage nestled within Sachem’s Cove, where this bloody episode occurred, was the summer home of landscape-design superstar, Frederick Law Olmstead.
 Most likely, the Father of American Landscape Architecture, best known for designing New York’s Central Park, had no idea of the violent history right outside his door.

-This ethereal inlet, where backyards of surrounding homes aren’t much more than slabs of gently-rounded bubble-gum hued rock, and where Olmstead spent his youthful, obviously impressionable summers, once ran red with the blood of Native Americans.
+This ethereal inlet, where backyards of surrounding homes aren’t much more than slabs of gently-rounded bubble-gum hued rock, and where Olmstead spent his youthful, obviously impressionable summers, once ran red with the blood of indigenous people.

 Things to do in Guilford CT

 To get the best overview of Guilford’s historic homes and shoreline, join Rich Petrillo on a delightful Segway Tour.
 Roll past colonial houses, diagonally through the Guilford Green (which sparks much pointing and business card-dispensing.)

-Stop at the Henry Whitfield House, then out to the harbor to see sweeping views of salt marsh, Osprey nests towering above the reeds, and shore birds diving into the water like crashing kites. $70 per tour, call for tour times.
+Stop at the Henry Whitfield House, then out to the harbor to see sweeping views of salt marsh, Osprey nests towering above the reeds, and shore birds diving into the water like crashing kites.
+Call for tour times.